 - 200 gr. silene shoots (also known as campion or maidenstears)

 - extra virgin olive oil

-Cook the Filotea pappardelle in plenty of boiling salted water, drain the pasta al dente and toss it in the freshly prepared creamy mushroom sauce.
+Cook the pasta in salted boiling water, drain al dente and quickly toss in the freshly prepared pesto.

 Put a nest of pappardelle in the center of the plate, place a small quenelle of pesto on top, and dust the rim of the plate with turmeric.
 Decorate with fresh flowers and a tuft of dandelion and silene and enjoy!